j-info/ctfsite/walkthroughs/2022-02-15 - Mustacchio.md

 <br>

-The **robots.txt** file does not show anything interesting, nor does looking at the view source for each of the html pages.
+The **robots.txt** file does not show anything interesting, nor does looking at the view source for each of the other pages.

-I take a look in **/custom/js** directory and find a file called **users.bak** which appears to be a backup of the MySQL database users.
-Downloading the file to my system and running a `strings` on it:
+I take a look in the **/custom/js** directory and find a file called **users.bak** which appears to be a backup of the MySQL database users.
+I download the file to my system and run a `strings` on it:

 ```
 SQLite format 3